pkmn/ps/dex/README.md

 - only the **data** from Pokémon Showdown is included, none of the mechanics implementation logic.
 - certain methods (like `Dex#includeModData()` exist for compatibility but are no-ops).

-Some changes were made which should be relatively easy handle if migration from Pokémon Showdown
+Some changes were made which should be relatively easy handle if migrating from Pokémon Showdown
 APIs:

 - only mainstream generations are supported (ie. no non-standard formats, no `LGPE`, etc).
+Please see [`@pkmn/mods`](../mods) for information on how to modify the `Dex`.
 - all of the data files are encoded in JSON instead of JS - this is encapsulated by the API but will result in slightly larger download size in exchange for [faster parsing](https://github.com/GoogleChromeLabs/json-parse-benchmark).
 - certain methods and fields have been renamed, including:
   - `getEffectByID` → `getConditionByID`
   - `dex.data.Pokedex` → `dex.data.Species`
-  - `dex.data.Movedex` → `dex.data.Moves`
   - `dex.data.TypeChart` → `dex.data.Types`

 The most important breaking change is that **`getLearnsets` has been made `async`** and its API has